vishwanathan-m1/verse_to_zensical/source/admin/applying_the_verse_search_view.md

 The advanced feature descibed in [How to search for emails from a user sent by a delegatee](../user/how_to_search_emails_sent_in_deligation_mode.md), added in Verse 3.2.5, requires an update to user's mail file design if the users' mail file design is using a mail template prior to HCL Domino 14.5.1.
 The design updates are in the supplied vopdesign.nsf at the root of the Verse install kit.

-If users' mail file designs are not using the HCL Domino 14.5.1 (or greater) mail template, follow these steps to apply the Verse search view changes to your mail file templates:
+If users' mail file designs are not using the HCL Domino 14.5.1 (or greater) mail template, follow these steps to apply the Verse search view changes to your mail file templates

 1. Copy the vopdesign.nsf to the Domino data directory.